 TIP: It’s a good idea to research current and historical tax rate trends before shopping.
 That way, you’ll only spend time and energy searching in neighborhoods that fit your budget.

 5. Local mortgage discounts

 Yes, they exist.
 Depending on your home’s location and your financial profile, you might be able to take advantage of loan savings programs.
 These discounts are determined block-by-block, so a certain house might have a better rate or lower minimum down payment than the house across the street.

-TIP: As you search for potential properties, see if a specific home offers an additional savings opportunity by using our Mortgage Discount Calculator.
+TIP: As you search for potential properties, see if a specific home offers an additional savings opportunity.

 6. HOA fees